Chinese Child Impresses Mzansi After Learning isiZulu From South African Teacher

 Within a short period, the video posted by user @nunuluthando on a public platform gained thousands of likes and hundreds of comments from social media users who were amazed by the little girl’s progress.
 The clip spread across different platforms, with many people sharing it as an example of cultural appreciation and educational creativity.
 For many South Africans, it was refreshing to see their language being celebrated internationally and taught in such a warm, joyful setting.

 The comment section was filled with messages of admiration and excitement from South Africans.
 Many expressed how heartwarming it was to see a South African abroad spreading isiZulu and inspiring others to embrace their culture.
-Others praised the teacher’s patience and commitment to promoting her roots while connecting with learners from a completely different background.
+Others praised the teacher’s patience and commitment to promoting her roots while connecting with learners from completely different backgrounds.

 Source: TikTok